anka-kondraska/game-of-hangman/README.md

 ```
 $ python run_server.py
 ```
-Open your web browser, preferably Chrome, and proceed to http://0.0.0.0:5000/
+Open your web browser, preferably Chrome and proceed to http://0.0.0.0:5000/

 Now, You too have your own Game of Hangman running in your browser.
+Default word difficulty is set to 1, on a scale from 1 to 10 - being the hardest.

 ## <a name="demo"></a>Demo